Heliópolis

 Heliópolis is a favela in the Sacomã district of São Paulo.
 It has around 200,000 inhabitants and has developed into a serviced neighbourhood from its beginnings as a squatted settlement in the 1970s.

 Geography

 Heliopolis had about 120,000 inhabitants in 2007 and 200,000 in 2018.
-Its area covers 1.2 km².
+Its area covers 1.2 km2.
 This makes it the largest slum population in the city, but the second in area behind Paraisópolis.
 Once considered the largest favela in Brazil, through a process of urbanization Heliopolis today has the status of a neighborhood.

-The neighborhood abuts the city of São Caetano do Sul and a creek, but due to the conurbation process these limits are not noticeable.
+The neighborhood abouts the city of São Caetano do Sul and a creek, but due to the conurbation process these limits are not noticeable.
 On the banks of the creek there are electricity towers and undergrowth, representing the only green area on the border between São Paulo and São Caetano do Sul, since the other border is Avenida do Estado, a densely urbanized avenue bordering both margins of Tamanduateí River.